How Should I Implement My New True Ladder Line Antenna System?

 Impedance transformation to the ATU can be readily modified by changing the ladder line length.
 I have found that this method works very well for 80 meters up to 10 meters.
 160 meters requires larger changes in ladder line length to afford the impedance change necessary.
 Therefore, I prefer to keep my ladder line fairly short (45 to 55 feet) to present a reasonable impedance to the ATU for 160 meters.
 The other bands fall into line reasonably well.
 I also have discovered through many system models that the impedances presented to the ATU for 160M and 80M are much easier to resolve by the ATU if I can keep the antenna feedpoint at least 45 feet above ground.

-I have optimized a antenna system for 160-80-40 meters which results in a system efficiency in the mid 90% range!
-This system is comprised of a center fed dipole (feedpoint 55 feet above ground) of 215 feet and a TrueLadderLine length of 45 feet.
-The Balanced ATU is located at the base of the tower (see below) and remotely controlled with a StepperTune-BT.
-The antenna length of 215 feet results in a reasonably low SWR on all three bands simultaneously which affords efficiency numbers in the high 90% range!
+I have optimized my antenna system for 160-80-40 meters which results in a system efficiency in the mid 90% range!
+This system is comprised of a center fed dipole (feedpoint 55 feet above ground) 215 feet long and a TrueLadderLine length of 45 feet.
+The Balanced ATU is located at the base of the tower and remotely controlled with a StepperTune-BT.
+The antenna length of 215 feet results in a reasonably low SWR (on the ladder line) on all three bands simultaneously which affords efficiency numbers in the high 90% range!

 I also prefer an Inverted V configuration which has a near Omdi-Directional pattern!
-If your rea lestate can not accomodate a full 215 feet, folding the ends down toward the ground along a non-metallic support works well also.
+If your real estate can not accommodate a full 215 feet, folding the ends down toward the ground along a non-metallic support works well also.
 With the ends folded downward, I try to keep them at least 10 feet above ground.

 I look forward to having a QSO with you on the air!
 Best 73's, Gary K7EMF